A seed is the beginning and the end of your plant’s life cycle. So, learning how to save seeds may be for you if you like bringing things full circle.

 The roots and the leafy part of the plants grow during the first year, but it won’t be until the second year that the plant will flower and bear fruit.

-You will have to wait until its second year to gather seeds from these plants.
+How to save seeds from biennials means you will have to wait until its second year to gather seeds from these plants.

 Perennials

-Perennials have lengthier life cycles than annuals and biennials
+Perennials have lengthier life cycles than annuals and biennials.

 A life span for a perennial plant could be 3 years or upwards of 20 years.
 Each year, their herbaceous (leafy) parts die back and regrow from the same roots.